ETH-DISCO/rlp/README.md

 Python 3.10+, a reasonably recent C compiler such as GCC or Clang, [CMake](https://cmake.org/) 3.26.

-We only tested the code on Linux.
+We only tested the code on Linux and recommend using Python 3.11.

 ### Step-by-step Guide